zhengyi-ds/zhengyi-ds.github.io/content/authors/admin/_index.md

 #email: ""
 ---

 I'm a graduate student in Data Science Computational Linguistics at the University of British Columbia, specializing in Natural Language Processing, Machine Learning, and Data Science.
-My tech stack includes Python, SQL, MongoDB, and R, which I use to build data-driven solutions and analyze complex linguistic patterns.
+My tech stack includes Python, R, SQL and MongoDB, which I use to build data-driven solutions and analyze complex linguistic patterns.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.